amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 **Figure 9-4**: The details of a trace

-Each item on the details page, represents a span that is part of the selected trace.
+Each item on the details page, represents a span that is an operation in the selected trace.

 ##### Inspect the dependencies between services

 Because Dapr sidecars handle all traffic between the services, Zipkin can use the trace information to determine the dependencies between the services.
-To see this in action, go to the *Dependencies* tab on the Zipkin web page and click the button with the magnifying glass.
-Zipkin will show an overview of all the services and their dependencies, as seen in Figure 9-5:
+To see it in action, go to the *Dependencies* tab on the Zipkin web page and click the button with the magnifying glass.
+Zipkin will show an overview of the services and their dependencies, as seen in Figure 9-5:

 ![A dependency graph in Zipkin](media/observability/zipkin-dependencies.png)